CarlaMarvin78/Sprint-Challenge-Form-Management/README.md

 - [ ] What are the required parts of class components?

+ Component, constructor, and render.
+First, declare a class component.
+Next, build a constructor function with some sort of state (ie,this.state)--must call "super" for this to work.
+Last, be sure to render a UI of some sort to the DOM.

 - [ ] Name at least three lifecycle methods?

+componentDidMount, componentWillMount, componentDidUpdate

 - [ ] Why are forms used so often in web applications and software?

+Forms are used quite often because they gather input data from the user.
+For instance, when a website requires registration or a log-in.

 - [ ] What advantages are there by using a forms library like Formik?

+Formik and other forms libraries have built-ins that allow you to write cleaner, simpler code.

 - [ ] Why do we write tests for our apps?

+Tests are an essential part of writing apps.
+They help to catch bugs and other issues before the app is deployed to users.
+They also ensure that your code is trustworthy, and act as documentation for the code, among other things.

 ## Project Set Up

 Follow these steps to set up and work on your project: